watrgoat/Data-Structures/HW/HW-3-Matrixs/README.txt

 What tools did you use (gdb/lldb/Visual Studio debugger, Valgrind/Dr. Memory, std::cout & print, etc.)?
 How did you test the "corner cases" of your Matrix class design & implementation?

+I didn't run into many confusing memory problems when implemeneting my version of the Matrix class, I did however only run my code through valgrind until all memory leaks were plugged.
+I always use cout on lines to figure out where a program is going wrong, but I am trying to get into the habit of using gdb more often.

 MISC.
 COMMENTS TO GRADER:
 (optional, please be concise!)